istio/fortio-deployment/fortio/README.md

 One time setup:

-- 3 Nodes 1 vCPU elastic cluster `istio-prod` (can be redone for `istio-stage` but must stay permanently including upgrasdes to be tested on stage first, for the prod one)
+- 3 Nodes 1 vCPU elastic cluster `istio-prod` (can be redone for `istio-stage` but must stay permanently including upgrades to be tested on stage first, for the prod one)

 - Istio itself
   ```